benjha/crowdVizSimpleMPI/README.md

 ### Project Organization

+- Header

-Header/       	- contains the header files
+Contains the header files

+- Source

-Source/		- contains the source files.
-The file main.cpp is the entry point of the project media/		- contains 3D models shaders/	- contains shaders in GLSL 4.2
+Contains the source files.
+The file main.cpp is the entry point of the project

+- media

+Contains 3D models

+- shaders

+Contains shaders in GLSL 4.2

 ### Compilation